dafuloth/CV/README.md

 #### I like to write things

 At university I did a lot of work with the student newspaper (called _Spark_ or currently, _The Spark_).
 I started off sending in my submissions but towards the end of my time there, I applied for the soon-to-be vacant position of Science & Technology editor and got the job.
 In the end there was another great applicant so we shared the job and edited alternate issues.
-- I introduced an Editorial column, replacing a column that summmarised a few selected news articles, because I thought it was important that we have a dialogue with our readers.
+- I introduced an Editorial column, replacing a column that summarised a few selected news articles, because I thought it was important that we have a dialogue with our readers.
 And I would still get to write.
 - [Here](https://issuu.com/sparkweb/docs/spark_62-3/34) is the final issue we worked on, where we reflected and wrote our farewells.
 During that time we handled onboarding of the new editor, remaining available to support and mentor.
 - Current and earlier issues are available on [Issuu](https://issuu.com/sparkweb)